siya2020-cyber/library-management-system-LMS/README.md

 ## Academic Integrity

 This project was designed and implemented independently as part of the B100 module assessment.
-All code is original work by the student.
+All code is original work by me.